cypress-io/cypress-documentation/source/guides/continuous-integration/bitbucket-pipelines.md

 {% endnote %}

-With it's integrated {% url "integrated CI/CD, Pipelines" https://bitbucket.org/product/features/pipelines %}, {% url "Bitbucket" https://bitbucket.com %} offers developers "CI/CD where it belongs, right next to your code.
+With its integrated {% url "integrated CI/CD, Pipelines" https://bitbucket.org/product/features/pipelines %}, {% url "Bitbucket" https://bitbucket.com %} offers developers "CI/CD where it belongs, right next to your code.
 No servers to manage, repositories to synchronize, or user management to configure."

 Detailed documentation is available in the {% url "Bitbucket Pipelines Documentation" https://support.atlassian.com/bitbucket-cloud/docs/get-started-with-bitbucket-pipelines/ %}.